The Governing Board of St. Martin’s consists of the following:

 Having been involved with the initial development of the Nursery in my Local Authority role as Lead Early Year’s Advisor, I was delighted to have been asked to become a Governor at St Martin’s.
 I have lived, taught and been involved in school improvement in Devon since moving here in 1997 and am enjoying this new perspective on school life.
 In my spare time I love anything to do with food and relax by browsing through my array of cookery books – which inevitably ends with some baking.
 Luckily I am proud Mum to three sons who appreciate those efforts!

-I am Sheila Watson, the ex-officio foundation governor.
 I was a governor at Clyst Honiton Village School when Cranbrook was still a ploughed field.
 Planning the new school and seeing it grow from drawings to this fantastic building was quite an experience, surpassed only by seeing the school community grow from the original 30 children to what it is now.

 I have worked in education all my life and when I retired I became churchwarden at Clyst Honiton church.
 I was asked if I would be a governor at the village school, it being a church school, and I said yes, and I am still here.
 When the school transferred to Cranbrook with the pupils, teachers and other staff, the governors came too.

 In my spare time I enjoy all kinds of craft work, I am involved with Trefoil Guild, the adult section of Girl Guiding, I run a weekly coffee morning in the church, and help with the fund raising activities, but what I enjoy most of all is volunteering in school and being among the children.